asu-cis-capstone/scrumbledore/README.md

 # scrumbledore
 scrumbledore's army repo

-Overview
+Overview:
   Neighborhood social is the online medium for a location based bulletin board.

-Getting Started
+Getting Started:
-  How to install
+  How to install -
     Simply go on neighborhoodsocial.com and make an account.
 Your account can be made using your facebook info as well.

   Usage Examples